Debrii: Civil War

-Debrii was one of the former Warriors who felt the sting of the growing anti-New Warriors movement when her secret identity was "outed" online through a New Warriors hate site, after which her car was overturned and set on fire.
+At some point, Debrii left the team, but sometime afterwards, the New Warriors recklessly fought stronger villains resulting in the deaths of most of them, their film crew, and hundreds of innocent people.
+After this, Hindsight, a former ally of the New Warriors, turns against them and outs their secret identities on social media.
+Debrii is attacked and has her car overturned and set on fire.

 After Ragnarok, a clone of Thor, kills Black Goliath, Debrii is compelled to become involved and joins Captain America's Secret Avengers.

 Initiative

 Deborah is one of the 142 registered superheroes who are a part of the Initiative program.
-She was one of the former Warriors who were accused of beating Gauntlet.
-In truth it was her fellow recruit Slapstick who performed the crime, as he was sick of Gauntlet insulting his dead friends.
+She is one of the former Warriors who were accused of beating Gauntlet.
+In truth, it was her fellow recruit Slapstick who performed the crime, as he was sick of Gauntlet insulting his dead friends.

-Debrii later quit the Initiative, along with Justice, Rage, and Slapstick forming the team Counter Force.
-She later returned to Camp Hammond with the team, now calling themselves the New Warriors again, and battled Ragnarok.
+Debrii later quits the Initiative, along with Justice, Rage, and Slapstick forming the team Counter Force.
+She later returns to Camp Hammond with the team, now calling themselves the New Warriors again, and battled Ragnarok.

 Debrii eventually quits the team, and leaves the country to go into hiding with Heavy Hitters members Nonstop and Telemetry.
-After the fall of Osborn, she is no longer a fugitive but remains in Paris, working as the judge of the TV talent competition Superpouvoir.
+After Norman Osborn's defeat, she is no longer a fugitive but remains in Paris, working as the judge of the TV talent competition Superpouvoir.

 Fear Itself

 In Fear Itself, Debrii appears at a meeting held by Prodigy regarding magical hammers that have crashed onto Earth.
-Debrii and other heroes then battle Juggernaut, who was transformed into Kuurth: Breaker of Stone, in Las Vegas, Nevada.
-She and Rage then appear rescuing survivors and help the team in their battle against Thor Girl, who had recovered her designate powers.
+Debrii and other heroes battle Juggernaut, who was transformed into Kuurth: Breaker of Stone.
+She and Rage help the team in their battle against Thor Girl, who had recovered her powers.